nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Format: `editm INDEX [n/NAME] [st/START TIME] [ed/END TIME] [desc/DESCRIPTION] [pr/PRIORITY] [p/PERSON RELATED INDEX] [g/GROUP]...​`

+* Note that meetings must be of minimum length of 15 mins and maximum length of 7 days.
+For example a meeting cannot be 15 March 16:00 - 22 March 16:00, but can be from 15 March 16:00 - 22 march 15:59.
+Be aware of this when editing start datetime and/or end datetime of the meeting.
 * Edits the meeting at the specified `INDEX`.
 The index refers to the index number shown in the displayed meeting list.
 The index **must be a positive integer** 1, 2, 3, …​
 * Existing values will be updated to the input values.
 * When editing person related, the existing related contacts will be removed.
 You must specify the index correctly.